 Lastly, visit the Richmond County Clerk’s website to search for documents on Staten Island property.

 Knowing how to utilize ACRIS to search for New York City property records is extremely helpful.
-Therefore, ACRIS NYC is an excellent resource that provides easy access to all the information you may need about a property’s history.
+This tool is a great resource.
+It gives you easy access to all the information you need about a property’s history.

 Although it may not be necessary for first-time homebuyers, NYC real estate investors and developers can significantly benefit from using the ACRIS search to assist with their due diligence.